"First question: so you have messed with my life before?"

 Philbert was accepting the obvious, that Passant was something from beyond his understanding.
 This understanding did not help the queasy feeling that he was in over his head.

-"There's Manny!" — ignoring Timmay for the time being.
+"There’s Manny!" he said, ignoring Timmay for the time being.

-"Hey Bertus, how's it going?"
-Where Manny came up with that nickname Philbert could never figure out.
+"Hey, Bertus, how’s it going?"
+Where Manny had come up with that nickname, Philbert could never figure out.

 Manny was an interesting character that Philbert had known since grade school.
-Most times he is fun to be around.
-His quick humor always makes him the center of attention.
-At one moment he can be brash and loud and the next moment insightful and attentive.
-He pokes fun at everyone including himself.
-His friends run the gamut of life — old, young, brown or white, and even the bar's resident cross-dresser.
+Most times he was fun to be around.
+His quick humor always made him the center of attention.
+At one moment he could be brash and loud, and the next moment insightful and attentive.
+He poked fun at everyone, including himself.
+His friends ran the gamut of life: old, young, brown, or white, and even the bar’s resident cross-dresser.

-His world view however is narrow and bigoted.
-His opinions are seldom backed by any real-world evidence.
-He is just ignored when he goes off on these tirades — as Manny did tonight.
+Manny’s worldview, however, was narrow and bigoted.
+His opinions were seldom backed by any real-world evidence.
+He was just ignored when he went off on these tirades, as Manny did tonight.

 "Hey buddy, how’s life?"